lukastautz/siteFactory.HTTP/README.md

 <hr>

 ## CGI:
 CGI support isn't complete yet, siteFactory HTTP server does NOT send environment variables like HTTP_USER_AGENT, and does NOT send any POST data.
-It sends the request uri as argv[1], and the query string as argv[2].
+It sends the request uri as argv[1], and the query string as argv[2].<br>
+You have to output first "HTTP/1.1 200 OK"
 <hr>

 ## FAQ: